TasoGiann/TasosGiann/04-linux-permissions/README.md

 Others: no access

-This follows the principle of least privilege, allowing only necessary access.
+This follows the principle of least privilege, allowing only the minimum required access.

 Security Relevance
 Incorrect file permissions can lead to: